steveseguin/chromicast/readme.md

 # Website (webRTC) to NDI source headlessly

-It works enough to output a website (include OBS.Ninja streams) into an NDI Video output.
+It works enough to output a website (include VDO.Ninja streams) into an NDI Video output.
 It can do this headlessly.

 This Code is me tinkering around with ideas; it is unfinished.
 Audio isn't yet supported.